Shame on All the Grownups, Teachers Who Make Me Feel Ashamed

 In tenth grade, Lee is now coming to see that her challenges are also her strength.
 Her passion for anime and her artistic talent came from that creative, innovative ADHD brain.
 Her outspokenness allowed her to self-advocate at school when she had anxiety.
 “I need you to slow down,” she told her math teacher.
 “I can’t process that quickly!”

-She did what my generation couldn’t have dreamed of doing: She reached out on the Web and found other kids with ADHD, autism, and bipolar disorder, kids who also had differences, just like her, a group from around the world giving support to each other at all times of the day when they needed it the most.
+She did what my generation couldn’t have dreamed of doing: She reached out on the Web and found other kids with ADHD, autism, and a mood disorder, kids who also had differences, just like her, a group from around the world giving support to each other at all times of the day when they needed it the most.

 Mr. Edwards continues to be a positive role model to Lee.
 I could hear his influence the other day when my daughter said, “It’s sad to be ashamed of ADHD because it’s a part of who you are…so being ashamed of who you are is terrible.
 If parents, teachers, or other kids make you feel this way, they should be ashamed themselves.”